awsdocs/amazon-s3-userguide/doc_source/ServerSideEncryptionCustomerKeys.md

       ServerSideEncryptionCustomerProvidedKey = base64Key,
   };
   ```
 + When using the low\-level API, you provide encryption\-related information in the initiate multipart upload request, followed by identical encryption information in the subsequent upload part requests\.
 You do not need to provide any encryption\-specific headers in your complete multipart upload request\.
-For examples, see [Using the AWS SDKs \(low\-level\-level API\)](mpu-upload-object.md#mpu-upload-low-level)\.
+For examples, see [Using the AWS SDKs \(low\-level API\)](mpu-upload-object.md#mpu-upload-low-level)\.

   The following is a low\-level multipart upload example that makes a copy of an existing large object\.
 In the example, the object to be copied is stored in Amazon S3 using SSE\-C, and you want to save the target object also using SSE\-C\.
 In the example, you do the following:
   + Initiate a multipart upload request by providing an encryption key and related information\.